wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-setup/includes/setup.md

     ![A screenshot of the licensing window with all options selected.](../media/licenses.png)

-1. Click **Save changes**.
+1. Select **Save changes**.

 You have successfully set up and activated your first SharePoint Syntex environment.
-To create a content center dedicated to the Human Resources department, or when Contoso decides to rollout SharePoint Syntex to other departments, you'll need return to the SharePoint admin center to add more sites:
+To create a content center dedicated to the Human Resources department, or when Contoso decides to roll out SharePoint Syntex to other departments, you'll need return to the SharePoint admin center to add more sites:

 1. Navigate to the **Active sites** page
-1. Click **Create**
+1. Select **Create**
 1. Select **Other options**
 1. Create a new content center following the same steps as the default content center.